Solar PV Installation

-We've filmed an installation of solar photovoltaic panels so you can see what to expect if you are considering buying solar panels.
-Plus, our experts answer your questions about whether your property is suitable for solar panels.
+We've filmed an installation of solar photovoltaic panels so you can see what to expect.
+Plus, find out whether your property is suitable for solar panels.

 Installing solar panels

-If the solar panels are to be installed on your roof, it's likely that you're going to need scaffolding erected for the installation.
+If the solar panels are to be installed on your roof, you're probably going to need scaffolding.
 Make sure you check with the surveyor that there is space to install scaffolding and that the quote includes the cost of it.

 Video guide: solar PV installation